Genome Valley

 Genome Valley is an Indian high-technology business district spread across 2000 acre/(3.1 sq mi) in Hyderabad, India.
 It is located across the suburbs, Turakapally, Shamirpet, Medchal, Uppal, Patancheru, Jeedimetla, Gachibowli and Keesara.
 The Genome Valley has developed as a cluster for Biomedical research, training and manufacturing.
-Genome Valley is now into its Phase III, which is about 11 kms from the Phase I and II with the total area approximately 2000 acre.
+Genome Valley is now into its Phase III, which is about 11 km from the Phase I and II with the total area approximately 2000 acre.

 History

+The concept of Genome Valley was envisioned by Dr. Krishna Ella, the founder of Bharat Biotech.
+He proposed the idea of creating a dedicated biotech hub that would bring together research, development, and manufacturing facilities in the life sciences sector.
+The realization of Genome Valley as a world-class biotech hub was driven by the efforts of N. Chandrababu Naidu, the then Chief Minister of Andhra Pradesh (before the bifurcation of the state into Andhra Pradesh and Telangana).

-Genome Valley was commissioned in 1999 as S. P. Biotech Park in a public-private partnership with Bharat Biotech International, and its founder Krishna Ella, alongside private infrastructure companies such as Shapoorji Pallonji Group and ICICI Bank.
+Genome Valley was commissioned by the then combined Government Andhra Pradesh in 1999 as S. P. Biotech Park in a public-private partnership with Bharat Biotech International, and its founder Krishna Ella, alongside private infrastructure companies such as Shapoorji Pallonji Group and ICICI Bank.

 Alexandria Knowledge Park SEZ

 In 2009, U.S.-based infrastructure giant Alexandria Real Estate Equities has announced its plans to invest in the bio-cluster, which led to the Alexandria Knowledge Park SEZ.
 The bio-cluster at Shamirpet holds Certification mark by the United States Patent and Trademark Office and the European Union.